sambuls/Pynq2.7OnZedboard/README.md

 ./ Xilinx_Unified_2020.2_1118_1232_Lin64.bin
 ```
 During the installation, do not press ‘Get Latest’.
-On the Welcom screen you’ll be informed that you are running an unsupported version of Ubuntu.
+On the Welcome screen you’ll be informed that you are running an unsupported version of Ubuntu.
 You can ignore this and press Next.
 On the Select Install Type,
 Fill in you Xilinx user credentials and press Next.